Sean O'Donnell (EPA)

-Sean W. O'Donnell is the current Inspector General of the U.S. Environmental Protection Agency.
+Sean W. O'Donnell is the Inspector General of the U.S. Environmental Protection Agency.
 He was previously appointed to be the acting Inspector General of the U.S. Department of Defense in April 2020, resulting in his membership on the Pandemic Response Accountability Committee, which oversees $2.2 trillion in government spending.

 Early life and education

 O’Donnell graduated from Bothell High School in Bothell, Washington, then earned a bachelor's degree in economics from Texas A&M University and a bachelor's degree in mathematics from the University of Washington.
-He also attended the University of Texas at Austin, where he earned a master's degree in economics and a J.D. degree in law.
+He also attended the University of Texas at Austin, where he earned a master's degree in economics and a degree in law.